Shikhrshukla/branch-sample-app/README.md

-# Loan API – Containerized Microloans Service

-A production-ready, containerized Flask microloans API using PostgreSQL, Docker, multi‑environment Compose setups, and a full CI/CD pipeline (GitHub Actions).
+# DevOps Intern Take-Home Assignment

+This project is an end-to-end DevOps implementation for Branch’s Loan API.
+It's converting a laptop-only microloan service into a production-grade, containerized application with multi-environment Docker setups, secure HTTPS ingress, PostgreSQL persistence, automated CI/CD pipelines, and full operational visibility.

+> I'll Provide you the `GITHUB_TOKEN`, kindly mail on `shikhar31690.4@gmail.com`

 ---